suurjaak/grepros/README.md

                         write matched messages to specified output,
                         format is autodetected from TARGET if not specified.
                         Bag or database will be appended to if it already exists.
-                        Keyword arguments are given to output writer: commit-interval=NUM      transaction size for Postgres/SQLite output
+                        Keyword arguments are given to output writer. commit-interval=NUM      transaction size for Postgres/SQLite output
                                                    (default 1000, 0 is autocommit)
+                          dialect-file=path/to/dialects.yaml
+                                                   load additional SQL dialect options
+                                                   for Postgres/SQLite output
+                                                   from a YAML or JSON file
                           message-yaml=true|false  whether to populate table field messages.yaml in SQLite output (default true)
-                          nesting=array|all        create tables for nested message types in Postgres/SQL/SQLite output,
+                          nesting=array|all        create tables for nested message types in Postgres/SQLite output,
                                                    only for arrays if "array"
                                                    else for any nested types
                                                    (array fields in parent will be populated with foreign keys instead of messages as JSON) overwrite=true|false     overwrite existing file in bag/CSV/HTML/SQLite output instead of appending to if bag or database